nddpj00/balanced-diet-menu-finder/README.md

 Deployment of the site was achieved by following the steps below :

-- Create a managed database with [ElephantSQL](https://www.elephantsql.com/)
+- Create a managed database with [ElephantSQL](https://www.elephantsql.com/).
 - Created a requirements.txt file by typing "pip3 freeze --local > requirements.txt" in the terminal which tells Heroku what dependencies are required.
 - Created a Procfile in the root directory of my project and inside the file added the following command; web: python run.py
 - Open __init__.py file and added an if statement before the line setting the SLQALCHEMY_DATABASE_URI and, in the else, set the value to reference a new variable, DATABASE_URL.
-- To ensure that SQLAlchemy can read my external database, the URL needs to start with “postgresql://”, to do this I made an addition to by else statement from the previous step to adjust the DATABASE_URL in case it starts with postgres://:
+- To ensure that SQLAlchemy can read my external database, the URL needs to start with “postgresql://”, to do this I made an addition to the else statement from the previous step to adjust the DATABASE_URL in case it starts with postgres://:
 - Save, add, commit and push to Github.
 - Logged in to Heroku and selected "Create New App".
 - Selected the input field "App Name" and gave app a unique name using dashes instead of spaces.